-The USB 3.0 card has more bandwidth than we could possibly hope to make use of and costs surprisingly little next to the idea of purchasing four separate controllers.
+The USB 3.0 card has more bandwidth than we could possibly hope to make use of, not to mention it costs surprisingly little next to the idea of purchasing four separate controllers.

 Considering just how many USB 3.0 devices I’ve found myself reviewing of late, there’s a few lessons that I’ve picked up on worth sharing.
 First off, never under any circumstances limit a USB Controller to PCI Express 1.0 x1 bandwidth (250MBps).
 With Gen1 slots, I’ve seen file transfers hit walls of 90MBps during write tests that were only ever alleviated by switching over to a PCIe 2.0 x1 slot (500MBps).
 USB 3.0 is rated for 640MBps (5Gbit/s) anyway plus the controllers are usually connected natively by PCIe 2.0 x1, so it makes no sense to limit yourself.